 On double doored sheds (all Classic sheds and 4-6 bike Slot-in or 4-6 bike Vertical sheds) the left hand door bolts shut at top and bottom to firmly secure the left door before closing the right hand door and then operating both locks.
 We use 100mm heavy duty galvanised bolts.

-All cladding is fixed with stainless steel collated nails, which are ribbed to avoid pull out.
-The cladding is clamped around the roof so is firmly anchored to the shed.
+All cladding is fixed to the structural frame with galvanised nails.
+The roof overhang detail means that cladding is locked to the frame and is firmly anchored to the shed.

 Over-hang on roof.
 The roof extends over the doors by 50mm, which is enough to make it impossible to manoeuvre a crow-bar or similar tool behind the doors.